postmanlabs/labs-docs/src/pages/docs/api-security/security-warnings/openapi2.md

     * [Token URL uses HTTP protocol](#token-url-uses-http-protocol)
     * [OAuth authentication uses the deprecated implicit flow](#oauth-authentication-uses-the-deprecated-implicit-flow)
     * [OAuth authentication uses the deprecated password flow](#oauth-authentication-uses-the-deprecated-password-flow)
+* Consumes field should properly enforce MIME types
+    * Consumes field is not defined
+    * Consumes field does not contain any item
+    * Consumes field for the operation does not contain any item
+    * Operation does not contain consumes field
+* Produces field should properly enforce MIME types
+    * Produces field is not defined
+    * Produces field does not contain any item
+    * Produces field for the operation does not contain any item
+    * Operation does not contain produces field

 ## Global security field should properly enforce security